elwyncrestha/spring-email-microservices/README.md

 tests:
 * just one test, not fully covered

+This use rabbitMQ in case of fail over of downstream email-service microservice.
+To use it https://www.rabbitmq.com/ need to be installed

 ## email-service
 This is underlaying email micro service that handle email sends.
 It uses Send Grid or Mail Gun (in cave Send Grid returns error) to handle emails messages.